BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **In summary, the three languages would perform similarly if the DOD strategies are applied correctly.**

 **Concurrency:**\
-Python has a **powerful multi-prrocessing** capability for the parallel algoritthms but **no multi-threading** interface.
-C++ has a very **powerful** concurrency interface but its quite complex and **requires attention for safety**.
-Java has a **powerful, clear and safe** concurrency interface.
-I would prefer java especially for the separation of responsibility issues.

-As I mentioned earlier, the DAG is single-threaded.

 Javascript itself is asynchronous and event-driven.
+The CS needs to respond to the UI requests concurrently which can be achieved best by activating a thread safe queue and a thread pool.

 Consider, we decided to run the FE interface concurrently for example while importing an FE file.
-The 3D FE view would visualize the FEM as more data written from the FE file.
+The 3D FE view of the UI would visualize the FEM as more data is extracted from the FE file.
 This feature sounds good but does not make much difference in terms of performance.
 **Hence, the FE interface would run sequentially.**

 The same situation is applicable to the MySQL DB interface.
 **Hence, the MySQL DB interface would also run sequentially.**

-On the other hand, the SP interface mayrun concurrently.
+On the other hand, the SP interface may run concurrently.
 Consider that the user runs an SA on an SC.
 Without making any changes in the data (i.e. the DAG) the user may run SAs on other SCs.
 This is very usual in the structural analyses discipline.
 The engineer reviews the state of the components and runs analysis when required.
-Actually, this is the routine of a SAE, after the sizing of the components has finished.
+Actually, this is the routine of an SAE, after the sizing of the components has finished.
 **Hence, the SP component shall run asynchronously.**

-In order to

-I would select java in terms of the concurrency.
+C++ has a very **powerful** concurrency interface but its quite complex and **requires attention for safety**.
+Java has a **powerful, clear and safe** concurrency interface.
+Python has a **powerful multi-prrocessing** capability for the parallel algorithms but **multi-threading** is limitted due to the Global Interpreter Lock (GIL).
+Python supports multi-threading for the I/O bound problems, concurrent network requests and concurrent DB interactions but not for the CPU bound tasks.
+Python would satisfy the multi-threading requirements of the CS considering the followings:
+- The DAG is single-threaded.
+- The UI interface requires a concurrent network access which is supported.
+- The MySQL DB interface requires DB interactions which is supported.

+**Hence, all the three languages may handle the required concurrency similarly.**

 **Development:**\
 C++ assigns many duties to the developer related to the memory management and object relations